konradzagozda/imagesharingproject/README.md

 It is not specified who could use the link - I assumed everyone should, so basically we're building a image sharing service.

-Users with Enterprise should have an ability to fetch a link that expires a number of seconds - each image upload for any of tiers, returns set of links thus for simplification each of those links will have expiry time, technically this point is met.

 ### Performance considerations